TechPizzaDev/FortressCraftMap/README.md

-# FCPrototypeMap
+# FortressCraftMap
-Prototype of a web map mod for FortressCraft
+Prototype of a web map mod for FortressCraft, written in TypeScript.
+Using WebGL, HTML5 and WebSocket messaging abstractions for modular client development.

 ### Main Roadmap
 - [x] Basic rendering